BookingSync/synced/README.md

 ```

 ## Model Aliasing
 By default `synced` gem will look for an endpoint in BookingSync with the same name as it was defined in.
-If you want to name your class differently or place it in a namespace, provide the actual resource name with the `endpoint` option. like so: `synced endpoint: "Booking"`.
+If you want to name your class differently or place it in a namespace, provide endpoint of resource that you want to access with the `endpoint` option.
+Like so: `synced endpoint: :bookings`.

 ## Synced configuration options